Skip to Content

 There are four main ways how to get to Victoria Peak depending on your adventure level – tram, bus, taxi, and hike.

-Below I will go into more detail into each option with logistics and cost for each option:
+Below I will go into more detail with logistics and costs for each one:

 A) The Tram